 NRCM reviews every bill under consideration at the State House to determine which ones deserve support and which ones should be opposed based on their potential impact on Maine’s environment.
-This page provides information on the priority bills that NRCM followed during the 2013 legislative session.
+This page provides updates on the priority bills that we will be following during the 2021 legislative session.
+Bills and updates will be added throughout the legislative session.

 Note: Bills are listed in order by bill LD number (found in the left column).